-- 1. All students in regular attendance who are not living with their parents, or with relatives or personal friends, will be required to reside either at some Hall of Residence or Hostel approved by the University, or in registered lodgings, or in lodgings which, if not registered when taken by the student, shall receive the approval of the University.
-Students taking lodgings which have not been registered are required to report immediately to the Office the address of such lodgings. - 2.
-Students who do not return punctually at the beginning of the term are liable to be refused permission to keep the term.
+1. All students in regular attendance who are not living with their parents, or with relatives or personal friends, will be required to reside either at some Hall of Residence or Hostel approved by the University, or in registered lodgings, or in lodgings which, if not registered when taken by the student, shall receive the approval of the University.
+Students taking lodgings which have not been registered are required to report immediately to the Office the address of such lodgings.

+2. Students who do not return punctually at the beginning of the term are liable to be refused permission to keep the term.
 In case of delay in entering, due to illness or other unavoidable cause, a communication must be made to the Vice-Chancellor.

-1The winter course in Agriculture begins Monday, October 14, 1912.
+The winter course in Agriculture begins Monday, October 13, 1913.

-- 3. When a student is absent from illness or other unavoidable cause a written explanation must at once be sent to the Vice-Chancellor, who will communicate it to the heads of the departments in which the student is attending.
-Students desiring leave of absence must obtain it from the Vice-Chancellor. - 4.
-Students are required to keep the Secretary informed of their addresses.
-Any alteration of address must be communicated without delay. - 5.
-Students are required to provide themselves with the books used in the classes which they attend, and with a copy of the University Calendar. - 6.
-A student dismissed for idleness or misconduct will forfeit all fees and privileges. - 7.
-Students are required to replace or repair any apparatus or other property destroyed or damaged by their fault. - 8.
-The Students' Common Rooms are under the management of the University Union, and the Committee of the Union are empowered to impose fines in case of damage done to the property in their charge.
-An appeal against any decision of the Union may be made to the Senate. - 9.
-All students of the University who are reading for degrees are required to enter their names in the Matriculation Register. - ro.
-No student is permitted, except with the leave of the Vice-Chancellor, to attend any lecture course or laboratory work until he has received from the Accountant his class ticket, which must be presented to the heads of the departments in which he enters before his course of study is begun. - 11.
-Students who fail in their class examinations may be required to repeat their courses of study.
+3. When a student is absent from illness or other unavoidable cause a written explanation must at once be sent to the Vice-Chancellor, who will communicate it to the heads of the departments in which the student is attending.
+Students desiring leave of absence must obtain it from the Vice-Chancellor.

+4. Students are required to keep the Secretary informed of their addresses.
+Any alteration of address must be communicated without delay.

+5. Students are required to provide themselves with the books used in the classes which they attend, and with a copy of the University Calendar.

+6. A student dismissed for idleness or misconduct will forfeit all fees and privileges.

+7. Students are required to replace or repair any apparatus or other property destroyed or damaged by their fault.

+8. The Students' Common Rooms are under the management of the University Union, and the Committee of the Union are empowered to impose fines in case of damage done to the property in their charge.
+An appeal against any decision of the Union may be made to the Senate.

+9. All students of the University who are reading for degrees are required to enter their names in the Matriculation Register upon, or immediately after, commencing their degree courses of study.
+On attending at the office for this purpose, students must produce a certificate of having passed the Matriculation examination or of having been exempted therefrom.

+10. No student is permitted, except with the leave of the Vice-Chancellor, to attend any lecture course or laboratory work until he has received from the Accountant his class ticket, which must be presented to the heads of the departments in which he enters before his course of study is begun.

+11. Students who fail in their class examinations may be required to repeat their courses of study.
 In cases of repetition of courses the full fees will have to be paid for the repeated course.

-- 12. Students will not ordinarily be permitted, while attending courses at the University in any Faculty except that of Law, to keep terms at the Bar during their courses of study. - 13.
-Students are not at liberty to publish the results of research work done in the University without the specific consent of the head of the department, or to publish any matter given in the lectures.
+12. Students will not ordinarily be permitted, while attending courses at the University in any Faculty except that of Law, to keep terms at the Bar during their courses of study.

+13. Students are not at liberty to publish, except with the specific consent of the head of the department, the results of research work done in the University, or to publish any matter given in the lectures.